thejessewinton/convert-region/README.md

 # convert-region

 A simple utility to convert region abbreviations to full names and vice-versa.
 Currently works with all 50 US states, and all Canadian provinces.
-Over time the goal will be to add functionality for multiple continents and regions, and add types.
+Over time the goal will be to add functionality for multiple continents and regions.
+Built with Typescript.

+## Story

+I found myself building an application with location data being return from an existing API as abbreviations but, for presentation's sake I needed full names.
+I wrote a utility locally within my project, and ultimately decided to publish.

 ## Usage
 To use, simply import the utility into your project.

 `import convertRegion from 'convert-region'`

-To convert abbreviations to full names use `convertRegion('CA')` which will turn `CA` to `California`.
+To convert abbreviations to full names use `convertRegion.toFullName('CA')` which will turn `NY` to `New York`.

-To convert full names to abbreviations use `convertRegion.toAbbr('California')` which will turn `California` to `CA.`
+To convert full names to abbreviations use `convertRegion.toAbbreviation('New York')` which will turn `New York` to `NY.`

 ### Currently Available Regions
 Below is a list of all the regions currently contained, with their accompanying abbreviations.